adevinta/zoe/README.md

     --jobs 10
 ```

-Offload consumption to kubernetes pods (the target kubernetes cluster is configured in zoe's configuration file):
+Offload consumption to Kubernetes pods (the target Kubernetes cluster is configured in zoe's configuration file):

 ```
 zoe --runner kubernetes \